-Worth seeing are the fortifications which mark the limit of the old part of the city.
-These were first constructed in the Middle Ages but were strengthened by the Venetians making Heraklion one of the largest and most heavily defended cities in the Mediterranean.
+Worth seeing are the fortifications which mark the limit of the old city.
+These were first constructed in the Middle Ages but were strengthened by the Venetians, making Heraklion one of the largest and most heavily defended cities in the Mediterranean.

-Among the churches of Heraklion the one that stands out is the imposing Metropolis of Agios Minas built between 1862-1895.
-Adjacent to it stands the chapel of Mikros Agios Minas and at the northeast is situated the church of Agia Ekaterini (16th century), which functions as a museum housing exhibits from the Cretan Renaissance.
-The church of Agios Markos (13th century) towers over Venizelou Square, while other important churches in the city are the Monastery of Agios Petros and Pavlos, the Panagia Akrotiriani, and the Panagia ton Stavroforon to name but a few.
+Among the many churches in Heraklion the one that stands out is the imposing Metropolis of Agios Minas built between 1862-1895.
+Adjacent to it stands the chapel of Mikros Agios Minas and at the northeast is the church of Agia Ekaterini (16th century), which functions as a museum housing exhibits from the Cretan Renaissance.
+The church of Agios Markos (13th century) towers over Venizelou Square, while other important churches in the city are the Monastery of Agios Petros and Pavlos, the Panagia Akrotiriani, and the Panagia ton Stavroforon.

 Highly recommended is a visit to the Archaeological Museum, one of the most important museums in Greece; it contains almost all the unique treasures of the Minoan civilization unearthed at Knossos, Phaistos, Malia and other sites.

-This area is the richest in Crete in terms of archaeological sites.
-5km east of Heraklion, Knossos is the most important and well known ancient site in Crete, inhabited since Neolithic times and famous for the Palace of Knossos built around 1900 BC.
+5 kilometres east of Heraklion lies Knossos, the most important and well known ancient site in Crete, inhabited since Neolithic times and famous for the Palace of Knossos built around 1900 BC.

 An ideal choice for a stay in Heraklion, being a stone's throw from the city centre.